The three systems administered by KPPA are qualified defined benefit plans. A defined benefit plan pays benefits based on a formula.

 Final Compensation

-A Tier One member's Final Compensation, or Salary Average, is determined by dividing the total salary earned (5-High or 3-High) by the total months worked, then multiplying by twelve (12).
+For Tier 1 members, final compensation is the 5-High or 3-High fiscal years with the highest average monthly rate.
+Final compensation is determined by dividing the total salary earned (5-High or 3-High) by the total months worked, then multiplying by twelve (12) to annualize.

-Hazardous retirement benefits are based on a member's three fiscal years with the highest monthly average (3-High).
+Hazardous retirement benefits are based upon 3-High Final Compensation.
 When Final Compensation is based on the 3-High, it must include at least 24 months and a minimum of three fiscal years.
 The years do not have to be full (12-month) years.

 Member Pension Spiking